 |John Doe Smith||235||Mostly positive, one negative|

-As you can see above the slightest alteration will render different results and guide the search engines in a different direction.
+As you can see above, the slightest alteration will render different results and guide the search engines in a different direction.

 Set a Goal